vfarcic/devops26/manuscript/03-quickstart.md

 If you're wondering where do those quickstart projects come from, the answer is GitHub.
 The community created an organization called *jenkins-x-quickstarts* that contains the repositories hosting the quickstarts.

+W> ## A note to Windows users
+W>
+W> Git Bash might not be able to use the `open` command.
+If that's the case, replace `open` with `echo`.
+As a result, you'll get the full address that should be opened directly in your browser of choice.

 ```bash
 open "https://github.com/jenkins-x-quickstarts"
 ```